aylarfakheriyan/Simurgh-RtD/README.md

 ## Research Overview

-Simurgh explores how immersive Virtual Reality can support the transmission of intangible cultural heritage through interactive experiences.
+For centuries, the Simurgh has existed through Persian literature, miniature paintings, architecture, and collective imagination.

+Rather than recreating a mythical creature, this project investigates whether immersive interaction can offer a new way of encountering cultural narratives.

-Using the Persian mythological figure of the Simurgh as a case study, the project combines Research through Design (RtD) and Practice-Based Research (PBR) to investigate how culturally informed interaction design can improve cultural understanding and engagement.
+Using the Simurgh as a case study, the project combines **Research through Design (RtD)** and **Practice-Based Research (PBR)** to explore how culturally informed immersive experiences can deepen engagement with intangible cultural heritage.

----

-## Research Question

-**How can immersive Virtual Reality experiences support the transmission of intangible cultural heritage?**

 ---